Tylwyz/hci-production-problems/pp-00/readme.md

 3. You can now change directories into `hci-production-problems` and then the `pp-00` directory, where you should now have this file, `readme.md`, on your local computer.
-Open the file in your editor, and write below the URL to your fork of the GitHub repository, and the add and commit this file:
+Open the file in your editor, and write below the URL to your fork of the GitHub repository, and then add and commit this file:

-   My Production Problems repository URL:
+   My Production Problems repository URL: https://github.com/Tylwyz/hci-production-problems

 4. Next, push your commit to GitHub. `git push origin main` from your command line.
 That is all you need to do to submit future Production Problems. **There is no need to open a pull request.** So